zlepper/itlt/README.md

 ### ❓ Help

-If you need help using or troubleshooting itlt, you can open a support ticket by [clicking here](https://github.com/zlepper/itlt/issues/new?labels=help&template=3_user-help.md)
+If you need help using or troubleshooting itlt, you can open a support ticket by [clicking here](https://github.com/zlepper/itlt/issues/new?labels=help&template=3_user-help.md).
+The wiki may also be helpful: https://github.com/zlepper/itlt/wiki

 ### 🐛 Problems and bugs